aojea/pytest-trex/README.md

 ## Demostration

-**It's turned out that the TREX api code that's in the repo doesn't work in MAC by default**
+**It's turned out that the TREX api code that's in the repo doesn't work in MacOS by default**

 The Vagrantfile deploys us the typical DUT infraestructure: